Writing

 • TypeError – when found data is not valid parameter

-When using blocking setter, you will get the result represented by the boolean value.
+When using blocking setter, you’ll get the result represented by a boolean value.
 True if write was successful, False otherwise.

 result = await ecomax.set("heating_target_temp", 65)